vocdoni/docs/docs/architecture/components/gateway.md

   "id": "req-2345679",
   "response": {
 	"apiList": ["census","file","vote"],
+    "health": 65,  // A number between 1 and 100 that indicates the health of the gateway (resource consumption, network status, etc.)
     "ok": true,
     "request": "req-2345679", // Request ID here as well, to check its integrity "timestamp": 1556110672